gwastro/pycbc/docs/inference.rst

 The user specifies the sampler on the command line with the ``--sampler`` option.
 A complete list of samplers is given in ``pycbc_inference --help``.
-These samplers are described in :py:meth:`pycbc.inference.sampler_kombine.KombineSampler`, :py:meth:`pycbc.inference.sampler_emcee.EmceeEnsembleSampler`, and :py:meth:`pycbc.inference.sampler_emcee.EmceePTSampler`.
+These samplers are described in :py:class:`pycbc.inference.sampler_kombine.KombineSampler`, :py:class:`pycbc.inference.sampler_emcee.EmceeEnsembleSampler`, and :py:class:`pycbc.inference.sampler_emcee.EmceePTSampler`.
 In addition to ``--sampler`` the user will need to specify the number of walkers to use ``--nwalkers``, the number of iterations to go until ``--niterations``, and for parallel-tempered samplers the number of temperatures ``--ntemps``.
 If the sampler has a built-in burn-in function it will be used by default, otherwise you can skill the burn-in with ``--skip-burn-in`` or set a minimum number of iterations for burn-in with ``--min-burn-in``.

 The user specifies the likelihood model on the command line with the ``--likelihood`` option.
-At the moment there is only a single choice ``--likelihood gaussian`` that is described in :py:meth:`pycbc.inference.likelihood.GaussianLikelihood`.
+At the moment there is only a single choice ``--likelihood gaussian`` that is described in :py:class:`pycbc.inference.likelihood.GaussianLikelihood`.

 The user specifies a configuration file that defines the priors with the ``--config-files`` option.
 The syntax of the configuration file is described in the subsection below.